Visput/VPAttributedFormat/README.md

 ##### Enjoy result
 ![result](https://cloud.githubusercontent.com/assets/7302163/8714860/9b37dbb4-2b3f-11e5-8296-9a57f39cd702.png)

+## System Requirements
+It requires building with iOS SDK 6.0 and later.
+It can be used in Objective C and Swift code.

 ## Examples<a name="examples"></a>
 [VPAttributedFormatExample](https://github.com/Visput/VPAttributedFormat/tree/master/VPAttributedFormatExample/ "VPAttributedFormatExample") is an example project.
 It provides Basic and Pro format examples.